How Do Flat Roof Drains Work?

 Not all drainage designs fit every roof.
 When comparing internal drains vs. scuppers vs. gutters, we look at building size, roof shape, and maintenance access.

-• Internal Drains: Common on commercial flat roof drainage systems.
+- Internal Drains: Common on commercial flat roof drainage systems and often referred to as commercial flat roof drains.
 They’re ideal for spanning large areas and keeping the visible roofline clean.
 But they involve complex pipework and need regular cleaning to prevent debris buildup.

 Each system needs to support both daily rainfall and extreme weather.
 Florida building codes—especially for large or commercial structures—may mandate certain configurations to meet stormwater management goals.